January 20, 2008: Hewitt and Baghdatis on the latest-ever shift in Melbourne

 Despite the late hour, the stands were packed with 15,000 spectators.

-First of all, at one set all, Baghdatis twisted his ankle, and, as he was receiving treatment, it looked like his chances were compromised.
-However, not only did the Cypriot resume the game, but he even took a 5-3 lead in the third set, before seeing the Australian fight back to claim the set (7-5).
+First of all, at one-set all, Baghdatis twisted his ankle, and, as he was receiving treatment, it looked like his chances were compromised.
+However, not only did the Cypriot resume the match, but he even took a 5-3 lead in the third set, before seeing the Australian fight back to claim the set (7-5).
 After that loss, Baghdatis collapsed and was soon down 5-1 in the fourth.
-Once again, the end seemed near for the 2006 runner-up, but he suddenly retrieved his concentration and, after saving a match point at 5-2, he clawed his way back to push Hewitt into a fifth set.
+Once again, the end seemed near for the 2006 runner-up, but he suddenly recovered his concentration and, after saving a match point at 5-2, he clawed his way back to push Hewitt into a fifth set.

 Marcos Baghdatis would not be able to maintain the same level of motivation he had in his early years.
-He would never reach the quarter-finals of a major tournament afterwards, and he would never climb back into the top 15.
-He would claim the last of his four titles in Sydney, in 2010 (defeating Richard Gasquet in the final, 6-4, 7-6).
+He would never reach the quarter-finals of a major tournament afterwards and would never climb back into the top 15.
+He would claim the last of his four titles in Sydney in 2010 (defeating Richard Gasquet in the final, 6-4, 7-6).
 The Cypriot would retire in 2019.